Preventing SQL Injectionsby Bethany Hendricks on Security • February 18, 2021

 BLIND INJECTION: Attackers use a Boolean approach to tell if something is true, or if a command can be run.

-A web application firewall operates on HTTP and HTTPS traffic, ensuring it is free of threats to both your users, and specifically your servers.
+A web application firewall (WAF) operates on HTTP and HTTPS traffic, ensuring it is free of threats to your users and your servers.
 It decides what traffic to let through, and what to block.

 - Intelligent scanning of HTTP/S requests as they come through the WAF

 - Rate and session limiting to protected locations and servers

 Snapt Nova includes an advanced WAF that protects against SQL injection and the OWASP Top 10 vulnerabilities.

 You need a WAF to protect your website or application against threats.
 Examples include 0-day exploits, exploits in your own application, outdated applications, and more.
 No system is ever foolproof.
 Web firewalling is about adding another layer of protection to business-critical functionality and makes up an important part of PCI security standards.